RedisLabs/redislabs-docs/content/rs/getting-started/getting-started-docker.md

 You now have a Redis database!

-## Step 5: Connect to your Database
+## Step 5: Connect to your database

 After you create the Redis database, you are ready to store data in your database.
 You can test connectivity to your database with: